 3. Play with height

 Mixing tall dominating plants in large containers with small plants that are lower to the ground will add interest and enhance the size of a small garden spot too.
 In this example, beans are grown up a suppory to add height so the look is pretty and practical for the veg gardener.

 Where space is very limited, a planting display in hanging pots will provide a welcome pop of color to an otherwise plain wall or corner.
 Or construct a planter box to group them all together on a garden wall.

 5. Stick with terracotta for an earthy feel

-A container garden looks so natural with terracotta.
+A container garden looks so natural and unified with terracotta.
 Choose different sized containers for added interest and keep any cutesy terracotta accessories close by also.